Residing on Second Avenue and 117th Street, the Stephen C. Ludlam American Legion Post 331 has diligently maintained and preserved this...

 - Built circa 1950’s and earlier.

 - Property embodies the distinctive characteristics of a type, period, or method of construction.

 A certified Vintage House of Stone Harbor will receive:

-· if unsure of the original construction date, the Museum will do the research to determine the accurate date using Cape May County Records.
+- If unsure of the original construction date, the Museum can provide instructions for how to determine the accurate date using Cape May County Records.

-We encourage you to join us in taking pride in our history and help celebrate our unique past!
-Click here to print application
+We encourage you to join us in taking pride in our history and help celebrate our unique past by purchasing a Vintage House Plaque!

 Life Saving Station built in 1895 is the oldest building in Stone Harbor.
 Commander Clayton said “Our Post 331 is honored to accept this first Vintage House of Stone Harbor certification and will proudly display this plaque”.